taskflow/taskflow/README.md

 This guarantees a subflow graph to finish before the successors of its parent node.
 You can disable this feature by calling `subflow.detach()`.
-Detaching the above subflow will result in the following execution flow.
+For example, detaching the above subflow will result in the following execution flow:

 <img align="right" src="image/subflow_detach.png" width="35%">